alena-zayts/LLMs_for_integers_addition/README.md

 b = 3
 answer_int, meta_info = solver.calc_sum(a, b)
 ```
-Its main method calc_sum takes as arguments two integers to sum and returns the integer result of suumation and a dict with meta_info (i.e. the created promt, full model response, chosen code)
+Its main method calc_sum takes as arguments two integers to sum and returns the integer result of summation and a dict with meta_info (i.e. the created promt, full model response, chosen code)